PeterShinners/comp/design/function.md

 defined shape, or define one inline.

 Functions can define a separate shape to accept arguments.
-The function body can reference this argument namespace with the `^` caret operator.
-This namespace for arguments also falls back on several other namespaces Comp tracks across function calls.
+The function body can reference this argument scope with the `^` caret operator.
+This scope for arguments also falls back on several other scopes Comp tracks across function calls.
 For comprehensive information about the shape system, morphing operations, and structural typing, see [Shapes, Units, and Type System](shape.md).